SafeExamBrowser/seb-testing/win/2.2/README.md

 New in SEB 2.2:

+- Fixing reconfiguring SEB, as the main browser window UI wasn't updated according to new settings.
+- Now maximizing browser windows if their size is configured to be 100% width and height.
 - Updated internal seb2 browser app, fixing redirected URLs were not filtered.
 Additional fixes in seb2:
 - Entighted show errorPage rules, preventing the internal error page (request failed) being displayed unnecessarily.
 Added back button to this page.
 - Quit Link sometimes not exiting SEB: Also removing trailing slashes before comparing request URLs to the quit URL.